z357412526/mousestyles/doc/source/report/ultradian.rst

 Statement of statistical problem
 --------------------------------

--  How to determine the optimal bin intervals for constructing the time series?
+How to determine the optimal bin intervals for constructing the time series?

 -  The bin interval may vary according to the frequency.
 Bin interval
    examples: 5 min, 30 min, 1 hour etc. Need to look into the data.

--  How to test the autocorrelation coefficient for the data and assess the model?
+How to test the autocorrelation coefficient for the data and assess the model?

 -  Use the AIC to select best time lags for the time series model and the K statistics to test the goodness of fit.

--  For longitudinal data analysis, how to build the model?
+For longitudinal data analysis, how to build the model?
 Which is the fixed effect or random effect?

 Exploratory Analysis
 --------------------

--  Data investigation
+Data investigation

 -  Think about known/expected cycles - time to digest, IS/AS cycle,
    etc.
 -  Try to investigate cycles that are greater than 24 hours to avoid missing cycles.
 -  During the acclimatization period, investigate difference in cycles.

--  Plots
+Plots

 -  Plots for determining optimal bin intervals for constructing the time series.
 -  Plots for discovering the frequency or period.
 -  General time series plots for getting intuitions for each variables.

--  Models
+Models

 -  Usage of Lomb-Scargle (LS) periodogram spectral analysis technique, a widely used tool in period detection and frequency analysis

 Data Requirements Description
 -----------------------------

--  Input: records for each strains (total of 16), each feature of interest (food, water, distance, active\_state probability ...), in a duration of 12 days (excluding 4 acclimation days) .
+Input: records for each strains (total of 16), each feature of interest (food, water, distance, active\_state probability, ...), in a duration of 12 days (excluding 4 acclimation days).

--  Processed: using one-minute time bins of movement records to binary score the activity into 0 (IS: inactive state) and 1 (AS: active state); using thirty-minute bins of food records to calculate the amount of chows consumed by mice; using LS periodogram technique to select the appropriate time bins for above.
+Processed: using one-minute time bins of movement records to binary score the activity into 0 (IS: inactive state) and 1 (AS: active state); using thirty-minute bins of food records to calculate the amount of chows consumed by mice; using LS periodogram technique to select the appropriate time bins for above.

--  Output: different patterned visualization for each feature, with the appropriate time bins that presents the most significant ultradian pattern.
+Output: different patterned visualization for each feature, with the appropriate time bins that presents the most significant ultradian pattern.

 Methodology/Approach Description
 --------------------------------

--  Seasonal decomposition.
+Seasonal decomposition.
 Seasonal decomposition is a very common method used in time series analysis.
 One of the main objectives for a decomposition is to estimate seasonal effects that can be used to create and present seasonally adjusted values.

 Two basic structures are commonly used::